 top of page

-One-time advertising writer, Vani Subramanian has been a women's rights activist and documentary filmmaker since the nineties.
+One-time advertising writer, Vani Subramanian has been a feminist activist and documentary filmmaker since the nineties.

-Over the years, she has extended her practice to video art in performance, as well as mixed media installations and pop-up digital art shows.
-The issues that move her to create these works reflect her varied interests and concerns: gender and space, neighbourhood histories and memory, as well as the punishment of death as experienced and spoken about by those on death row in India.
+Over the years, she has extended her practice to video art in performance, as well as mixed media installations and pop-up digital art shows on gender and space, neighbourhood histories and memory, justice and the punishment of death as experienced and spoken about by those on death row in India.

 Vani has been visiting/guest faculty at School of Planning and Architecture, New Delhi, College of Arts, Architecture & Planning & the Department of Theatre, Film & Dance, Cornell University, NY, as well as Sushant School of Architecture, Gurgaon and Mahatma Gandhi Hindi University, Wardha.